311th Airlift Squadron

-The 311th Airlift Squadron is part of the 375th Airlift Wing at Peterson Air Force Base, Colorado.
+The 311th Airlift Squadron was part of the 375th Airlift Wing at Peterson Air Force Base, Colorado.
 It operated Learjet C-21 aircraft providing executive airlift for Combatant Commanders.

 History

 World War II

 The 311th Troop Carrier Squadron trained in the United States from 1943 to 1944 and later flew cargo and personnel missions.
 It transferred to Hawaii in February 1945 and flew cargo in the Hawaiian Islands.
 When Lieutenant General Millard Harmon crashed in the Pacific, the squadron participated in an intensive air search for survivors.
 In August 1945 it moved to Okinawa and continued its airlift mission until May 1946.

 Air Force reserve

 The 311th trained in C-46 aircraft from June 1949 – April 1951.

 Vietnam War

 In Vietnam, the 311th flew cargo and passengers in support of I and II Corps.
 In addition, the unit flew flare, communications cover, air evacuation, and search and rescue missions for downed aircraft.

 On 10 May 1968, The special forces camp at Kham Duc in the central highlands near Laos came under heavy mortar fire and was ordered to be evacuated.
 On 12 May, during evacuation efforts, an Army Boeing CH-47 Chinook and two division C-130s were disabled by enemy fire.
 One C-130 burst into flames at the end of the runway, killing all aboard.
 The final C-130 took off thinking it had boarded the last of the men on the ground.
 As the Viet Cong overran the forward outpost and established gun positions on the airstrip, eight aircraft were destroyed and the C-130 on the runway reduced its usable length to only about 2,200 feet.
 However, the three-man combat control team, in charge of directing the evacuation, was still on the ground searching for survivors.

 Informed that three men remained behind, Lt Col Joe M. Jackson of the 311th Air Commando Squadron (834th Air Division) dove his Fairchild C-123K Provider from 9,000 to land at the field.
 Unable to slow by reversing his propellers (Reversing the propellers on the C-123K shut off the two jet engines.
 They would have to be restarted before the aircraft could begin to take off again.) he jammed on the brakes and skidded halfway down the runway.
 The three combat controllers jumped from a culvert next to the runway and leaped into the open rear cargo door.
 A 122 mm rocket, fired from just outside the perimeter stopped only 10 meters from the plane.
 It did not explode.
 Jackson taxied around the shell and took off under heavy fire from the hills on either side of the camp.
 For this rescue, he was awarded the Medal of Honor.